Knowledge Base Fact Sheet

 - To adjust the clamp lateral position:

 - Feed the wire through the clamp jaws and the wedge feed hole.
-Focus the microscope on the tip of the wedge and check if the wire is in the center of the wedge.
+Focus the microscope on the tip of the wedge and check if the wire is in the centre of the wedge.
 If it is, exit the procedure at this point.

 - Perform a few bonds and check that the wire is still centred.
 If necessary, adjust the clamp’s lateral position more.